Read This First

 Prompt 1: Provide the background of the author of this article.

-The section turns on Background of the Author: Avital Balwit and Https.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Background of the Author: Avital Balwit and Https in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Background of the Author: Avital Balwit distinct from Https.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Background of the Author: Avital Balwit distinct from Https.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-This first move lays down the vocabulary and stakes for AI & the Future of Work.
-It gives the reader something firm enough about the opening question that the next prompt can press structured assessment of Balwit’s arguments without making the discussion restart.
+The first move should give the reader a firm grip on the opening question.
+That lets the next prompt press structured assessment of Balwit’s arguments without making the whole discussion start over.

 - Background of the Author: Avital Balwit: Avital Balwit is a professional based in San Francisco, serving as the Chief of Staff to the CEO at Anthropic, a company at the forefront of artificial intelligence development.